Materials and pamphlets:

 Unity Hospice Grief Support Groups

-A five week grief support groups offered throughout the year for adults who have experienced the loss of a loved one.
-Call Lisa or Karen for schedules (743-6440 or 1-800-990-9249).
+A five week grief support group offered throughout the year for adults who have experienced the loss of a loved one.
+Meets at the Library on the 2nd Wednesday of every month.
+Call 920-338-1111 or 1-800-990-9249.

 The following resources are self-identified as providing counseling expertise specific to grief related issues.
 Their appearance on our web page does not imply a referral, recommendation, or endorsement of their services by our firm.